HollowMan6/CS-E4160/A4/README.md

 - Key compromise: If a private key is compromised, an attacker can decrypt and access the encrypted data.
 - Key exchange: If the public key is exchanged over an insecure channel, it can be intercepted and replaced with a malicious key.
 - Malware: If malware is present on either lab1 or lab2, it can intercept the plaintext or the encrypted file before or after encryption or decryption.
+- Weak Passphrases: If the passphrase used to encrypt a GPG key is weak, it may be vulnerable to brute-force attacks.
+It is important to choose a strong passphrase that is difficult to guess and contains a mix of upper and lowercase letters, numbers, and special characters.
+- Key Management: If GPG keys are not stored securely, they may be vulnerable to theft or compromise.
+It is important to store GPG keys in a secure location, such as an encrypted file or hardware security module, and to use best practices for key management, such as revoking and regenerating keys as needed.
+- Key Verification: If GPG keys are not properly verified, there is a risk of impersonation or man-in-the-middle attacks.
+It is important to verify the authenticity of GPG keys before using them to encrypt or sign data, and to use trusted sources for key verification.
+- Software Vulnerabilities: Like any software, GPG may have vulnerabilities that can be exploited by attackers.
+It is important to keep GPG up-to-date with the latest security patches and to use a trusted distribution of GPG.
+- Social Engineering: GPG relies on the user to make decisions about key verification and passphrase protection.
+If an attacker is able to trick the user into revealing their passphrase or trusting a compromised key, the security of the system may be compromised.

 ### 2.4 How does GPG relate to PGP?
 GPG is a free and open-source implementation of the OpenPGP standard, which is a protocol for secure communication based on PGP (Pretty Good Privacy).
 PGP was created by Phil Zimmermann in 1991 as a proprietary encryption software, but it was later released as an open standard.
 GPG is compatible with PGP and can interoperate with other OpenPGP-compliant software.